 Chytridiomycosis is an infectious disease of amphibians caused by the fungus Batrachochytrium dendrobatidis (Bd).
-It an emerging disease that is significantly impacting amphibian populations across the globe.
-The disease has caused the decline or complete extinction of over 200 species of frogs and other amphibians
+It is an emerging disease that is significantly impacting amphibian populations across the globe.
+The disease has caused the decline or complete extinction of hundreds of species of frogs and other amphibians.

-Chytrid disease is known to affect over 350 species of amphibians, though it appears to be impacting frog species most severely.
+Chytrid fungus has been found in over 1,300 species of amphibians, though it appears to be impacting frog species most severely.
 However, the disease does not have an effect on all frog species.

 Clinical signs vary by species.
 The earliest signs of chytrid disease tend to be anorexia and lethargy.
 Most frogs experience excessive shedding of skin, which appears opaque and gray-white or tan in color.